Home / Extract entities from document with Solr Text Tagger

 These mapping reduces memory usage, but increases CPU cost of lookups.
 As the memory is main problem with Solr/ Lucene, it’s a cost we can afford.

-The last question to answer in this section is how the extraction algorithm works with this FST representation.
+The last question to answer in this section is how the recognition algorithm works with this FST representation.
 Let’s say we are quering a phrase new york times - there is a hit for new as there are multiple city names starting that way.
 Then the second token in taken into consideration, and still there is a hit in directory (new york), but york alone is also marked as a takeoff for a new entity.
 The next steps would be checking new york times and york times, which in both cases mean end of lookup.
 Times is also a dead end, so we finish with entities york & new york unless overlapping is enabled.
 The path for such result is as follow:

 Before we will start tagging indexing part should be set up.
 For the needs of that I wrote my own update Solr client: ProcessorAwareConcurrentUpdateSolrClient.
 I wanted to be able to pass update.chain parameter which decides which update processor will be used.
-For cities I need a default one, for articles (my source documents) it has to use my entity extraction processor.
+For cities I need a default one, for articles (my source documents) it has to use my entity recognition processor.

 For more information about that process I would again point you to my previous post.